Skip to main content

 Gather Relevant Papers

 The Gather step consolidates papers into a single systematic review.
 You choose an initial search strategy on the Protocol Page, but you can add more searches, delete tabs, or change your approach within the Gather stage itself.
+Per systematic review Pro users can add up to 5,000 papers, Scale users up to 20,000 papers, and Enterprise users up to 40,000 papers.

 • Multi-Tab Search: Open multiple search tabs using the + icon.
 Combine broad semantic questions with precise Boolean queries simultaneously.